-This season, while we've been loving the eye-catching, modern ornaments available at many of our favorite stores, we're really into the idea of creating handmade, DIY holiday decorations.
-So, why not set your holiday tree apart from your neighbors' with customized air-dry clay ornaments?
-We decorated these using none other than reusable sugar cookie stamps, and the effect is downright divine when hung on a lit (or even an unlit) Christmas tree.
+Why not customize your holiday tree this year with adorable air-dry clay ornaments?
+We decorated these using reusable sugar cookie stamps, and the effect is downright divine when hung on a lit (or even an unlit) Christmas tree.
 All you need are a few materials and one hour.
 It's so easy!

 Roll out the clay on a cutting board using a rolling pin until the clay is roughly 1/4-inch to 1/2-inch thick.